 What facilities are available to club members?

-We have a number of useful facilities for members.
+Apart from the public slipway at Polly Steps, we have a number of useful facilities for members.

 You will have a key to use the clubhouse facilities (kettle, microwave, wood burning stove etc.) as and when you require.
 Although not the most modern of premises, we do keep it clean and tidy.